Skip to main content

 Developer Contributions Framework

-Heads of Terms set out the applicant’s intention to enter into a Planning Agreement as part of the planning application process and the nature of the planning obligations that it is expected to contain.
-A Draft Planning Agreement is much more detailed and contains the draft clauses intended to secure the planning obligations.
+A Heads of Terms Form sets out the applicant’s intention to enter into a Planning Agreement as part of the planning application process, including the planning obligations that it is expected to contain.

 When is it required?

-Heads of Terms should be provided for all applications where it is expected that a Planning Agreement will be a prerequisite to the granting of planning permission.
+A Heads of Terms Form should be provided for all applications where it is expected that a Planning Agreement will be a prerequisite to the granting of planning permission.

 Guidance

-The City Council’s Developer Contributions Framework sets out circumstances when a Planning Agreement will be required to secure developer contributions.
+The council’s Developer Contributions Framework sets out circumstances when a Planning Agreement will be required to secure developer contributions.

 Further guidance on planning agreements is provided by Development Management Practice Note 21: Section 76 Planning Agreements